-A member uses professional judgment in determining the extent of documentation and information that should be contained in the patient record.
-Members should avoid extraneous information and only document what is important.
+A registrant uses professional judgment in determining the extent of documentation and information that should be contained in the patient record.
+Registrants should avoid extraneous information and only document what is important.
 The meaning of any entry into a patient record should be clear to a health care professional reading the record.
 The level of detail will vary depending on each situation, including when necessary:

-- Identifying information, including that of the member documenting the patient contact;
+- Identifying information, including that of the registrant documenting the patient contact;

 - Patient presenting symptoms or concerns (e.g. medication assessment, pharmaceutical opinion, follow-up, etc.);